 What, you don’t like free money?
 Does accepting money you didn’t technically earn bother you?
 Do you want the satisfaction of knowing you had to sweat for every damn dollar you’ll use on puzzles and hemorrhoid cream in your dotage?
 Do you genuinely think you can afford to pass up on extra free money?

 Well get over it, fool.
-Because you have literally no good reason not to contribute to your retirement account, and at least a couple hundred thousand reasons why you absolutely should.
+There are very few good reasons not to contribute to your retirement account, and at least a couple hundred thousand reasons why you absolutely should.

-So go talk to your HR manager or your boss or company accountant—whoever handles the paperwork for retirement accounts at your place of business.
+So go talk to your HR manager or your boss or company accountant—whoever handles the paperwork for retirement accounts at your place of employment.
 Don’t know who to talk to?
 Ask a coworker.
 Look it up in the employee manual.
 Whatever.
-But do it tomorrow because every day you don’t contribute to your retirement account is a day you’re not accumulating free money.
+But do it today.
+Because every day you don’t contribute to your retirement account is a day you’re not accumulating free money.
 For real.

 A version of this article was originally published on February 1, 2016.